Skip to Content

 I used 50% vodka in this recipe.
 For reference, this is 100 proof in Canada but the classification may be different in your location.

-200x Aloe Powder
+200x Aloe Vera Powder

 This type of aloe powder has been carefully freeze-dried as to not damage its delicate polysaccharides.
 It’s also 200x the strength of regular aloe vera powder, so you don’t need much for it to be effective.

-Neroli water
+Neroli Water

 White neroli blossoms illuminated by sunlight